iuricmp/berty/js/README.md

 This folder contains most of the Typescript and Javascript code needed for the Berty Messenger mobile apps.
 The code is **organized into packages** in [./packages](./packages).
 Only some of them are freestanding.

-## Run the ap
+## Run the app

 💡 First, verify you have the relevant [requirements](#Setup) 😉

-Build and serve mobile UI
+Build and serve mobile UI:

 ```bash
 $ make metro.start